MalindiFrank/360resume/README.md

 4. **Add Content**: Click the "Add button" to add additional pre-formatted sections to your ATS Resume.
 [Take a Quick Look!](https://360resume.netlify.app/)

-## Why it works?
-- No signs, no distractions, no nonsense.
-- You make changes on the ATS template, no going back and fourth.
-- Placeholders are there to guide you on how to structure things.
-- Everything is editable, simply click on what you want to change or remove it.
-- It works perfectly on your smartphone.

-## Contact

-For suggestions, questions, or issues, please feel free to contact me.

 [**Check It Out!**](https://360resume.netlify.app/)